 Those experiences, once cemented in your mind, can be hard to ignore.
 Like driving home drunk and then concluding that because you made it home safely once that you can do it again: if it worked last time, why wouldn’t it work today?

 When the news inspires panic, it’s important to remember to trust your experiences–presuming they’re of the good variety.
-And, if you don’t have any or if all of them have been outrageously positive and without a reality-check as to whether they are typical or not, it’s critical to turn to resources that aren’t trying to fan the flames in a way that lead to bad decision-making.
-Solid experiences, yours and those you trust, can help you see clearly during choppy waters.
+And, if you don’t have a history of investing experience or if all of them have been outrageously positive and without a reality-check as to whether they are typical or not, it’s critical to turn to resources that aren’t trying to fan the flames in a way that lead to bad decision-making.
+Solid experiences, yours and experiences from those whom you trust, can help you see clearly during choppy waters.
 Unlike fried beef tongue, your investing decisions this time and in future times can change for the better.